08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 |- of

 |- finance, finance technology,
     |- as a long time user myself I enjoy features of app e.g. digital wallet, money transfer, GLoan, g invest feature

 |- search & referral
     |- company
     |- aim
     |- to put
     |- best
     |- most qualified
     |- candidates
     |- assisting
     |- client company
     |- in filling
     |- various
     |- positions
     |- in their organization
     (|- and as I understood
     |- positions
     |- suited more for tech/IT)

-|- providing
+    |-
-|- information-based analytics
+    |- providing information-based analytics & decision tools
+    |- help researchers
+    |- advance
+    |- scientific knowledge
+    |- help businesses, governments
+    |- prevent fraud
+    |- help law makers achieve
+    |- justice
+    |- fair results for their clients
+    |- help consumers
+    |- access financial services
+    |- get fair prices on insurance
+    |- help customers
+    |- learn about markets
+    |- complete transactions
-|- decision tools
+    |-

-help researchers advance scientific knowledge help businesses and governments prevent fraud help law makers achieve justice and fair results for their clients consumers access financial services and get fair prices on insurance customers learn about markets and complete transactions

     |- for professional and business clients
     |- driving them
     |- in better decision making processes
     |- to get better results
     |- to be more productive.

+|- developing pharmaceuticals
+    |- being the one
+    |- leading the charge
+    |- I would say in this
+    |- domain
+    |- healthcare realted products
+    |-
+    |- additionally
+    |- lead manufacturer
+    |- well known otcs, health supplements
+    |- Neozep, Biogesic, Solmux, Ceelin, ImmunPro, Enervon
+    |-
+    |- committed to world-class
+    |- quality manufacturing of
+    |- these products
+    |-
+    |- upholds standardds
+    |- of 'malasakit'
+    |- above and beyond to serve health needs of Filipinos
+    |- through numerous advocacies
+    |- like Alagang Unilab
+    |- focuseing on making primary
+    |-- healthcare accessible to communities
+    |- bayanihan
+    |- emphasizing teamwork for the welfare of the Filipino

 |- other than
 |- that